emerywebster/emerywebster.github.io/_posts/2015-11-05-rails-tutorial-chap-8-1.md

 ---

-Wow :tired_face: I'm guessing a lot of people bail on the project at some point during this chapter...
+I'm guessing a lot of people bail on the project at some point during this chapter...
 For me, writing everything out here helped a HUGE amount, [so on we go](#)!

 [^1]:    [Stack Overflow](http://stackoverflow.com/questions/6885990/rails-params-explained) provides a really helpful explanation of rails `params` as well.